Aayush-Nayak-Jain/Movie-Recommendation-System/README.md

 How to start the project :

-OPTION 1 : Use run.bat file to open with just a double click
+OPTION 1 : Use run.bat file to open with just a double click(for Windows OS)

-OPTION 2 : Use start_project.py file to start the server
+OPTION 2 : Use start_project.py file to start the server(Prefered option)

 OPTION 3 : Run this command on command line "python manage.py runserver"